 5. Peers, Parents & the PTA:

-Given you can’t monitor your child’s online activities when they’re not in your presence, it’s paramount to access those people who will be.
-Your child’s friends, their friend’s parents and their school are the three prime social targets you should be in regular contact with.
-The goal is to initiate and sustain open communication with your child’s friends and their parents regarding internet safety expectations.
-Just because you have restricted your child from certain online activities doesn’t mean your child’s friends are restricted or their parents have online house rules.
+Given that you can’t monitor your child’s online activities when they’re not in your presence, it’s paramount to access those who will be.
+Your child’s friends, their friend’s parents, and their school are the three prime social targets you should be in regular contact with.
+The goal is to initiate and sustain open communication regarding internet safety expectations with your child’s friends and parents.
+Just because you have restricted your child from certain online activities doesn’t mean your child’s friends are bound or their parents have online house rules.

 Using your capacity to be cordial and polite, maintain a consistent open dialogue with your child’s social circles.
-Regarding your child’s school environment, it’s important to have an open dialogue with school officials and/or the PTA to ensure internet safety and cyber security mechanisms are in place.
-Before the school year begins, contact school officials and investigate their internet safety measures, educational emphasis on Internet security and procedures for cyberbullying, cyberstalking, sexting, mobile device usage during school hours and cyber crime related to adolescent life.
+Regarding your child’s school environment, openly discussing with school officials and the PTA is important to ensure internet safety and cyber security mechanisms are in place.
+Before the school year begins, contact school officials and investigate their internet safety measures, educational emphasis on Internet security, and procedures for cyberbullying, cyberstalking, sexting, mobile device usage during school hours, and cybercrime related to adolescent life.

 6. Know Your Child’s Social Networking Sites:

-Unfortunately, iPredators also choose these sites as their most favored websites spending most of their free time trolling for unsuspecting, naive, discouraged or high-risk children.
-Given the 400-500 popular global social sites and growing, it’s of the utmost importance to spend time with your child discussing digital citizenship and cautious online communications.
+Unfortunately, predators also choose these sites as their most favored websites, spending most of their free time trolling for unsuspecting, naive, discouraged, or high-risk children.
+Given the 400-500 popular global social sites and growing, spending time with your child discussing digital citizenship and cautious online communications is of the utmost importance.

 7. Smartphones & Cellphones Need More Smarts:

-A smartphone is a wireless phone with voice, messaging, scheduling, e-mail and Internet capabilities.
-Research and marketing trend experts’ project sales of smartphones will exceed personal computers by the end of 2012.
-In 2012, 500 million smartphones are projected to be sold.
-Despite the benefits of mobile digital technology, children and teens are becoming more dependent on their mobile phones more than ever before.
+A smartphone is a wireless phone with voice, messaging, scheduling, e-mail, and Internet capabilities.
+Research and marketing trend experts project sales of smartphones will exceed personal computers by the end of 2012.
+In 2012, 500 million smartphones were launched to be sold.
+Despite the benefits of mobile digital technology, children and teens are becoming more dependent on their mobile phones than ever before.

-Recent studies have suggested children who are depressed, anxious and/or discouraged spend more time interacting with their mobile devices and less time being typical children.
-It’s vital that as a parent you monitor the amount of time your child spends on their mobile phone and contact your phone carrier about additional security features that they may offer.
-If a cell phone or smartphone is in your child’s future, be sure to have the store you purchase the phone from the install or set up all the necessary safety and filtering devices and software.
+Recent studies have suggested children who are depressed, anxious, and discouraged spend more time interacting with their mobile devices and less time being typical children.
+As a parent, you must monitor how much time your child spends on their mobile phone and contact your phone carrier about additional security features they may offer.
+If a cell phone or smartphone is in your child’s future, be sure to have the store you purchase the phone from install or set up all the necessary safety and filtering devices and software.

 8. Weekly Digital Dinner:

-The term may sound absurd, but making it a habit of discussing the family’s digital habits at least once weekly during dinner is both proactive and helpful.
-In today’s dual economy and single parent households, dinnertime is one of the few weekly events that are consistent, predictable and social.
-As just mentioned, it’s the family’s digital habits and interactions discussed and not the child’s weekly interrogation.
-By all family members discussing their internet activities, children will feel more comfortable to disclose information relevant to internet safety and their online activities.
+The term may sound absurd, but making it a habit of discussing the family’s digital practices at least once weekly during dinner is both proactive and helpful.
+In today’s dual economy and single-parent households, dinnertime is one of the few weekly events that are consistent, predictable, and social.
+As mentioned, it’s the family’s digital habits and interactions discussed and not the child’s weekly interrogation.
+By all family members concerning their internet activities, children will feel more comfortable disclosing information relevant to internet safety and their online activities.

-During these weekly discussions, always make sure to discuss the importance of being highly cautious of sharing personal information online.
-It’s also highly recommended to discuss positive, beneficial aspects and stories about online usage to make the weekly discussions fair and balanced.
-Prior to every weekly digital dinner discussion, it’s highly recommended to announce to all involved that any information shared regarding online activities will not cause punishment, retribution or embarrassment.
-This weekly announcement may be redundant, but it reaffirms to your children that they won’t be punished for their mistakes or irresponsible behaviors.
+During these weekly discussions, I always discuss the importance of being highly cautious about sharing personal information online.
+Discussing positive, beneficial aspects and stories about online usage is highly recommended to make the weekly discussions fair and balanced.
+Before every weekly digital dinner discussion, it’s highly recommended to inform all involved that any information shared regarding online activities will not cause punishment, retribution, or embarrassment.
+This weekly announcement may be redundant, but it reminds your children that they won’t be punished for their mistakes or irresponsible behaviors.

 9. House Rules Include Online Rules:

 Just as children have curfews, responsibilities, and chores, they also should have online rules & regulations.
-Based on my conclusory findings, there are no universal online rules that can be applied to children of all ages.
-The three that I feel are relevant to children of all ages and at all times are; cautious disclosure of sharing personal information online, never meeting someone they’ve met online without supervision and never sharing their passwords to anyone other than their parents.
+Based on my conclusory findings, no universal online rules can be applied to children of all ages.
+The three that I feel are relevant to children of all ages and at all times are; cautious disclosure of sharing personal information online, never meeting someone they’ve met online without supervision, and never sharing their passwords with anyone other than their parents.

-Other than this triad, parents should establish house online rules based on their child’s age, developmental maturity, knowledge, and persistence of internet safety.
-In addition to the trifecta of obvious rules I mention, research has led me to conclude that nighttime online usage and time patterns should be considered when negotiating or designing online rules.
-Research on iPredators has concluded that they prefer to troll for their victims during evening hours and at time intervals when the child or children they’re targeting typically log on to the internet.
-The iPredator learns online log on habits and sets their online schedule to match the child they’re targeting.
+Other than this triad, parents should establish house online rules based on their child’s age, developmental maturity, knowledge, and persistence in internet safety.
+In addition to the trifecta of obvious regulations, research has led me to conclude that nighttime online usage and time patterns should be considered when negotiating or designing online practices.
+Research on predators has concluded that they prefer to troll for their victims during evening hours and at time intervals when the child or children they’re targeting typically log on to the Internet.
+The predator learns online log-on habits and sets their online schedule to match the target child.

 10. Emphasize the Child’s Developmental Achilles Heel:

 Part of being an effective parent is being a creative parent.
 All children, starting anywhere from 7-10 years of age, develop what’s commonly called self-awareness.
-Once self-awareness begins, the child begins to worry how their peers perceive them.
-As they continue physical & psychological maturation, this fixation on self-image, popularity and peer acceptance becomes their primary driving forces until they’ve finished college.
+Once self-awareness begins, the child starts to worry about how their peers perceive them.
+As they continue physical & psychological maturation, this fixation on self-image, popularity,y, and peer acceptance becomes their primary driving force until they finish college.

-Knowing your child will be experiencing these highly dramatic & emotionally charged events, you can use them to your advantage regarding their online activities.
+Knowing your child will be experiencing these highly dramatic & emotionally charged events; you can use them to your advantage regarding their online activities.
 Instead of telling your child “NO,” educate them on how images and information we share online can last for years.
-Just as rumors of friends spread, online rumors and embarrassing images can go “viral.”
+Just as rumors of friends spread, online stories and embarrassing photos can go “viral.”
 Directly connecting your child’s developmental fears to their online behaviors of disclosing information is an effective and natural internet safety technique.
-When done in a kind, respectful way, this method for teaching your child to be cautious of sharing personal information can be highly effective.
+When done in a kind, respectful way, teaching your child to be cautious of sharing personal data can be highly effective.

 11. Complete Parental Control?
 No Such Thing:

-With the trends of today’s online community and technological advancements, insulating your child from iPredators and keeping them safe online has ever been more challenging.
-Ranging from home computers to mobile digital technology, children have access and exposed to multiple forms of online activities and devices.
-Even if you use content blockers, filters, trackers or parental control software, children have ways to get around these if their heart and minds are set on engaging in high-risk online activities.
-If like me, you’re not a digital technology expert, it’s best to rely on the professionals.
+With the trends of today’s online community and technological advancements, insulating your child from predators and keeping them safe online has never been more challenging.
+Children have access to and are exposed to multiple online activities and devices from home computers to mobile digital technology.
+Even if you use content blockers, filters, trackers, or parental control software, children can get around these if their hearts and minds are set on engaging in high-risk online activities.
+If you’re not a digital technology expert like me, relying on professionals is best.

-Prior to purchasing security software or hardware, contact a trusted source.
-In every community, someone either your friends or a colleague knows is a digital technology expert.
-Given the market is flooded with hundreds of products, services and methods, contact your local expert source and rely on their recommendations.
-Secondly, contact your phone and internet service provider for what they recommend to protect your child.
+Before purchasing security software or hardware, contact a trusted source.
+In every community, someone, either your friend or a colleague, knows is a digital technology expert.
+Given the market is flooded with hundreds of products, services, and methods, contact your local expert source and rely on their recommendations.
+Secondly, get your phone and internet service provider for what they recommend to protect your child.

-I’ve provided you with a short, but thorough and effective internet safety tips checklist to help reduce the chances your child becomes a target of online predators, cyberbullies and/or cyberstalkers.
-The Internet, digital technology, and mobile devices will continue to influence all children as their peers, advertising and cultural trends place pressure upon them to have the latest smartphones and access to the most popular social networking sites.
+I’ve provided you with a short thorough,h and effective internet safety tips checklist to help reduce the chances your child becomes a target of online predators, cyberbullies,andr cyberstalkers.
+The Internet, digital technology, and mobile devices will continue to influence all children as their peers, advertising,g, and cultural trends pressure them to have the latest smartphones and access to the most popular social networking sites.

-If it hasn’t happened already, I guarantee your child will approach you on numerous occasions pleading for the newest digital technology and/or wanting to join the growing number of social sites that will be in fashion in the future.
-The key to being a proactive parent is making the effort to learn about iPredators and Internet safety.
+If it hasn’t happened already, I guarantee your child will often approach you, pleading for the newest digital technology and wanting to join the growing number of social sites in fashion in the future.
+Learning about predators and Internet safety is the key to being a proactive parent.
 The most important internet safety advice to protect your child can be summed up in one statement as follows:

 Dr. Michael Nuccitelli is a New York State licensed psychologist and certified forensic consultant.
 He completed his doctoral degree in clinical psychology in 1994 from the Adler School of Professional Psychology in Chicago, Illinois.
 In 1997, Dr. Nuccitelli became a licensed psychologist in New York State (License # 013009.)
 In 2006, he received the Certified Forensic Consultant designation from the American College of Forensic Examiners (Identification # 103110.)

-In June 2011, Dr. Nuccitelli established Modern Forensics Inc. offering the private & public sectors educational, consultation and investigation services regarding internet predators, cybercrime & digital criminal psychology.
-By October 2011, Dr. Nuccitelli and his colleagues will launch their website, which will be their first step in combatting iPredator.
+In June 2011, Dr. Nuccitelli established Modern Forensics Inc. offering the private & public sectors educational, consultation, and investigation services regarding internet predators, cybercrime & digital criminal psychology.
+By October 2011, Dr. Nuccitelli and his colleagues will launch their website, their first step in combatting iPredator.

-Dr. Nuccitelli continues to investigate and expand his construct he has designed and trademarked called iPredator™.
+Dr. Nuccitelli continues investigating and expanding the construct he designed and trademarked, iPredator™.
 He presently consults with the American College of Forensic Examiners to become the resource and hub for the public seeking information on digital/computer forensics, internet predators, cyber security, and training programs for the professional sector and law enforcement.